@RobertNowell and anyone else who thinks that any bird in Peanuts just has to be Woodstock…

 Linus and Lucy

-Robeykr about 11 years ago
+Robeykr over 11 years ago

 Answer – KELL DEWCLAW.

-Gary Wardell almost 3 years ago
+Gary Wardell over 3 years ago

 Can Snoopy do the Bunny Hop.

-Sapphire DeJewels over 2 years ago
+Sapphire DeJewels about 3 years ago

 I know!
 Jackie Hart can do that too!
 Obviously you do it better, but still!(Jackie Ha-Ha)